 Book early and save: Yes

-Online bookings usually open: 4 months ahead of the travel date on these TGVInOui services, but bookings can open sooner when SNCF is running a promotion.
+Online bookings usually open: up to 6 months ahead of the travel date on these TGVInOui services.

 The train service between Marseille and Paris is now split between these TGV-InOui services and alternative Ouigo services.

 Both services can be compared and booked on SNCF Connect and Trainline, though those Ouigo services are usually more than 50% cheaper on this route.

 Discounted Prems tickets are made available on these TGV InOui trains, but you need to book ahead to obtain them at cheapest possible price